Rules & Policies

 Etiquette & Penalties

-Players are obligated to protect other players in the tournament at all times.
-Therefore players, whether in the hand or not, may not:
+Players must protect other players in the tournament at all times.
+Therefore players, whether in the hand or not, must not:

 1. Disclose contents of live or folded hands,